NabiilahArdini/data-visualization/quiz.md

 ___
 ## Understanding Data Relationship

 Say we are interested in analyzing the loans posted in the Manufacturing sector.
-We would like to see the relationship or pattern between the loan amount and number of lenders.
+We would like to see the relationship or pattern between the amount of loan (`loan_amount`) and number of lenders (`lender_count`).
 To do that, we can use a scatter plot.
 ```
 # your code here
 ```